 Tap on the photo icon and select Manage Apps & Devices right away.
 You should see a section automatically checking for updates from there.
 If it finds anything, you’ll see the number of apps that require an update, along with the Update All and See Details buttons.

 Tap on See Details to see the list of apps.
 You can choose to update them individually if you want to.
 Or revert to Update All to perform a wholesale update across the board.

 3] Turn off the Battery Saver Mode

-Battery Saver mode is great for ensuring a longer-lasting battery life while out and about.
+Battery Saver mode ensures a longer-lasting battery life while out and about.
 However, this feature can hamper background apps from performing to their fullest potential.
-Now, in order to turn it off, navigate to Settings > Battery.
-Turn off Battery saver or Adaptive battery.
+Now, to turn it off, navigate to Settings > Battery.
+Turn off the Battery saver or Adaptive battery.